compneuro-ncu/reproducible-neuroimaging/README.rst

 thus, not all of our recommendations might be suitable for all labs.
 Let us know if you find that we missed something essential, or we can improve our workflow!

-See documentation: <link to readthedocs>
+See documentation: `Guide to Reproducible Neuroimaging Research <https://reproducible-neuroimaging.readthedocs.io/en/latest/>`_